 Economically and politically, from the local to international level, gas prices play a big role in everyday life.
 That role is especially significant for the transportation industry.
 Have you ever wondered what are the cheapest gas prices by country?

-the trucking industry burned through 54.9 of diesel fuel and standard gasoline—it goes without saying, then, that the price per gallon of gas has a gigantic sway on the success of the transportation industry.
+The average truck in a fleet can drive up to 120,000 miles every year.
+Naturally, a machine that travels that far requires a lot of fuel.
+In 2016 alone, the trucking industry burned through 54.9 billion gallons of diesel fuel and standard gasoline—it goes without saying, then, that the price per gallon of gas has a gigantic sway on the success of the transportation industry.

 With the price of diesel and standard gasoline steadily rising every week, everybody in the American transportation industry is feeling it.
 But, just how cheap is our gas, compared to other countries?
 It might surprise you to see just how expensive it is for some countries to drive, and how cheap it is for others.

 Venezuela, while overall a rather impoverished nation, is rich in oil reserves and fossil fuels, and uses that particular wealth to provide their people with virtually free gasoline.
 Yeah, it is strange to think about, isn’t it?
 But it is true.
-Technically, the price per gallon at the Venezuelan pumps is $ 0.01 —meaning that it would cost pennies to fill up a rig.
+Technically, the price per gallon at the Venezuelan pumps is $ 0.06 —meaning that it would cost pennies to fill up a rig.
 Sounds like a fleet owner’s dream.

 * Gas prices are continuously fluctuating.
 View the most up to date gasoline prices at GlobalPetrolPrices.com.

-The United States… #13
+The United States… #34